Posted on: September 28, 2016

 One out of four women will be a victim of sexual violence during their university years—often during the first semester.

-“As women, we’ve been taught to look in the shadows for a monster,” said Amber Huva, Sexual Violence Prevention Manager.
+“As women, we’ve been taught to look in the shadows for a monster,” said Amber Huva, Sexual Violence Prevention and Response Manager.
 “Really, more often than not it is perpetrated by someone they knew or just recently met.”

 Determining the definition of consent is a priority for the President’s Task Force on Sexual Assault Prevention and Response, ensuring that policies and plans are in place to educate students and provide support for those impacted by sexual violence.
 “We need to stop thinking of this as a women’s problem—this is everybody’s problem,” Amber insisted.